One person per family is interviewed on a regular basis. Between 1968 and 1997, interviews were conducted annually.

 Child Development Supplement

-When children in the CDS cohort are older than 18 and have left high school, information is obtained about their circumstances through a telephone interview
+When children in the CDS cohort become 18 years of age, information is obtained about their circumstances through a telephone interview

 completed shortly after the Main Interview.
-This study, called Transition into Adulthood, has been implemented in 2005, and biennially thereafter.
+This study, called Transition into Adulthood Supplement, has been implemented in 2005, and biennially thereafter.

 Information includes measures of time use, psychological functioning, marriage, family, responsibilities, employment and income, education and career goals, health,